SolaceSamples/solace-samples-dotnet/docs/_tutorials/publish-subscribe.md

 ---

 This tutorial will introduce you to the fundamentals of the Solace API by connecting a client, adding a topic subscription and sending a message matching this topic subscription.
 This forms the basis for any publish / subscribe message exchange illustrated here:

 ![]({{ site.baseurl }}/images/publish-subscribe.png)

 ## Assumptions

 This tutorial assumes the following:

-* You are familiar with Solace [core concepts](http://docs.solace.com/Features/Core-Concepts.htm).
+* You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
 * You have access to a running Solace message router with the following configuration:
 	* Enabled message VPN
 	* Enabled client username

-One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here](http://docs.solace.com/Solace-VMR-Set-Up/Starting-VMRs-for-the-First-Time/Setting-Up-a-VMR-with-VMWare.htm).
+One simple way to get access to a Solace message router is to start a Solace VMR load [as outlined here]({{ site.docs-vmr-setup }}){:target="_top"}.
 By default the Solace VMR will run with the “default” message VPN configured and ready for messaging.
 Going forward, this tutorial assumes that you are using the Solace VMR.
 If you are using a different Solace message router configuration, adapt the instructions to match your configuration.

 ## Goals